 Payouts for Individual Performance will be based on each Participant's overall annual performance score during the Performance Period.
 Payout levels for achievement of Individual Performance targets range from 0%-150% of that portion of incentive tied to Individual Performance

-Incentive Rating Score Payout
+Individual Performance Rating Payout

-Outstanding 4.4-5.0 150%
+Outstanding 150%

-Exceeding Expectations 3.7-4.3 125%
+Exceeding Expectations 125%

-Meeting All Expectations 3.0-3.6 100%
+Meeting All Expectations 100%

-Meeting Some Expectations 2.5-2.9 50%
+Meeting Some Expectations/New to Role 75%

-Not Meeting Expectations/Too New 0-2.4 0%
+Not Meeting Expectations/Too New 0%

-Administrative Guidelines - Provide additional information regarding how the plan will be administered.
+Administrative Guidelines - Provide additional information regarding how the Annual Plan will be administered.